09 May 2019

 Also called the anaerobic glycolysis system, the lactic acid system uses stored glucose (muscle glycogen) to create energy.
 And if there’s not enough oxygen to go around, lactic acid is produced to help push things along.

-And if you’ve still got some energy left after absorbing all that, hears something else to digest – nationally recognised health and fitness courses you can start online right now, just click here for our courses.
+And if you’ve still got some energy left after absorbing all that, here is something else to digest – nationally recognised health and fitness courses you can start online right now, just click here for our courses.